BCGC/inferMSI/README.md

 - tumor: bam file from paired tumor sample
 - out: temporary MSIsensor output file for this sample

+paired.R also assumes a reference file with the target microsatellites, hg19_12.list, is in the working directory.
+A symbolic link to the actual file can be created, or if using a different marker panel an appropriate file will need to be generated.
+See the [MSIsensor](https://github.com/ding-lab/msisensor) documentation for more details.
+Files for HG19 and B37 builds are included in this repository in the Data directory.

 ### Output
 A tab delimited file with the following columns:
 - Sample ID (taken from the input file name)
 - Number of sites tested
 - Nubmer of sites flagged as somatic
 - Percent of sites flagged as somatic

+## Additional scripts and data
+There are a few additional scripts and data are included in this repository that the user may find useful.

+### align1.snakefile
+This snakefile contains a pipline to align single reads and generate bam files for all fastq files in the directory.
+Reference files will need to be provided and some additional editing of this script will likely be necessary for each system.

+### align2.snakefile
+This snakefile contains a pipline to align paired end reads and generate bam files for all fastq files in the directory.
+Reference files will need to be provided and some additional editing of this script will likely be necessary for each system.

+### repeatseq.snakefile
+This snakefile contains a pipeline to generate repeatseq files for each bam file in the directory.
+These files will be needed for unpaired.R. b37_10.regions and hg19_10.regions are provided in the Data directory of this repository, but may need to be generated for alternate marker panels.
+Additional reference files will need to be provided and some additional editing of this script will likely be necessary for each system.